Being a Somali woman in the West is not easy.

 This hashtag is more than just an internet craze; it is a resurgence of a dialogue that has not been talked about in mainstream media.

 The blatant and public injustices committed by the white American police force have been active in the States since the birth of this very institution.

-Despite me waving this slogan with me wherever I go, I often wonder if this movement is also a fight for the freedoms and acknowledgement of the injustices of people who look like me.
+Despite my waving this slogan with me wherever I go, I often wonder if this movement is also a fight for the freedoms and acknowledgment of the injustices of people who look like me.